Dre Campbell Farm

 This is not as daunting a task as it might appear at first.
 Watermelons sprawl or curl around borders, trellises, and poles and require plenty of space.
 Therefore, choosing an appropriate site is the first consideration.

 Also, keep companion plants some distance apart to allow the melons to spread.
-These melon fruits will also need supports as they develop, or firm trellises, to avoid the vines collapsing.
+These melon fruits will also need support as they develop, or firm trellises, to avoid the vines collapsing.

-Moreover, if using bean poles, take care that any bean teepees do not cast too much shade and obscure the sun from your crop.
+Moreover, if using bean poles, ensure that bean teepees do not cast shade and obscure the sun from your crops.

 The correct soil is next on the list.
 Melons will need plenty of moisture when growing.
 They also prefer well-drained, sandy loam soil with plenty of organic matter.
 Additionally, maintain a soil pH between 6.0 and 6.5 [2].

-Growing pole beans and peas alongside watermelons will help ‘fix’ nitrogen in the soil.
+Growing pole beans and peas alongside watermelons will help “fix” nitrogen in the soil.
 Another consideration is exposure to the sun.
-Watermelons require up to 10 hours of direct sunlight every day during the growing season.
+Watermelons require up to ten hours of direct sunlight daily during the growing season.

 When to Plant

-Grow watermelons from seed for successful harvests, providing there is plenty of warm, sunny weather to bring them on.
+Grow watermelons from seed for successful harvests, providing plenty of warm, sunny weather to help them grow.

-The plants are sensitive to the cold, so plant seeds directly outdoors once the frost has passed and the soil is warming up.
+Melon plants are sensitive to cold, so plant seeds directly outdoors once the frost has passed and the soil has warmed up.
 You can also plant seeds indoors and transplant them into the ground 6 to 8 weeks later.

 Planting

-When the earth has warmed up, prepare the soil and start planting.
+When the soil has warmed up, prepare it and start planting.

-In well-drained, fertile soil, rake up soil mounds 18 to 24 inches from each other and sow 6 to 8 seeds per mound about one inch deep.
-Of course, you will have to thin them out later, leaving 3 to 4 plants per hill.
+In well-drained, fertile soil, rake up soil mounds 18 to 24 inches apart and sow 6 to 8 seeds per mound about one inch deep.
+Of course, you must thin them out later, leaving 3 to 4 plants per hill.

-Cover lightly and water gently until germination occurs in about 10 days.
-Thin out when a few inches tall, selecting the best to keep and thrive.
+Cover lightly and water gently until germination occurs, which takes about 10 days.
+Thin out when they are a few inches tall, selecting the best to keep and thrive.

 Pots and Containers